-With $130 billion spent online in the UK last year, it’s safe to say that websites are now a key priority for any organisation.
+With $130 billion spent online in the UK last year, it’s safe to say that websites are now a key priority for any organization.
 As well as providing another (or entire) revenue stream, websites are often the first interaction a potential customer will have with a business and will affect buying decisions within seconds.
-If a website doesn’t grab attention within seconds, doesn’t work properly or, worst case scenario, doesn’t look trustworthy, then customers will look elsewhere.
+If a website doesn’t grab attention within seconds, doesn’t work properly or, worst-case scenario, doesn’t look trustworthy, then customers will look elsewhere.
 Nowadays, having an optimized website that is user friendly, works on different devices, and reflects your business mission and values is crucial.
 That is precisely why you should have it done by the best professionals in the area.
 Web design Surrey based specialists are an excellent example of a company that can provide you with professional services following your business needs and objectives

 Mobile first web-design